 Benefit Maximum: 30 visits per plan year per therapy to learn skills for the first time or maintain current skills.
+Additional visits may be covered if medically necessary.

 Inpatient Rehabilitation

 Treatment in a multidisciplinary rehabilitation program provided in a designated rehabilitation facility.